Plushtoast/dsk-foundryVTT/README.md

 ![alt text](https://github.com/Plushtoast/dsk-foundryVTT/blob/master/icons/githublogo.webp?raw=true)

-# The System is currently in the beta phase

 # Official Die Schwarze Katze system for Foundry

 ### Current Version and Compatibility:
-0.0.x - FoundryVTT 10.+
+1.0.x - FoundryVTT 10.+
 This system is intended for usage with [Foundry Virtual Tabletop](https://foundryvtt.com/) to play "Die Schwarze Katze".
 If you want to learn more checkout the [German](https://ulisses-spiele.de/virtual-tabletop-dsa-vtt/) or [English](https://ulisses-us.com/ulisses-virtual-tabletops/virtual-tabletop-dsa-vtt/) VTT Page by Ulisses Spiele.

+This game is currently only available in german.

 ## Installation - Auto Installer
 In the FVTT Game Systems Menu, click Install System and enter the Manifest URL: `https://raw.githubusercontent.com/Plushtoast/dsk-foundryVTT/master/system.json`